Samuel Untermyer: Political involvement

 Untermyer later served as a delegate to the Democratic National Convention from New York in 1932 and 1936.
 He was also a delegate to the New York Constitutional Convention in 1938.

-Untermyer also identified as a Zionist and served as president of the Keren Hayesod, the agency through which the movement was then and still is conducted in America.
+Untermyer also identified as a Zionist and served as president of the Keren Hayesod, an agency through which the movement was then and still is conducted in the United States.

 In 1933, he helped found the Non-Sectarian Anti-Nazi League to promote an economic boycott of Nazi Germany.

 Untermyer Park

 Untermyer developed elaborate gardens at his primary residence, Greystone, in Yonkers, New York.
 The 150-acre estate was situated on land adjacent to the Hudson River.

 Greystone had previously been owned by Samuel Tilden, the 25th Governor of New York and the Democratic presidential nominee in the disputed election of 1876.
 Untermyer, who purchased the estate shortly after Tilden's death in 1886, willed it to the federal, state or Yonkers municipal government to benefit the public.
 Eventually, the city agreed to accept part of the estate gardens; this parcel of land was renamed Untermyer Park in his honor.
 It was added to the National Register of Historic Places in 1974.

 Untermyer Gardens have undergone significant restorations, which are continuing, to recreate the original design.